FIXTradingCommunity/fixatdl-specification/v1-2-RC1/FIXatdl.md

 controls may become grayed-out or hidden as the user enters values into text fields or selects items from drop-down lists.

-Flow-control rules can be described via the StateRule element.
-A StateRule will consist of a Boolean expression and an action to take when the Boolean expression is true.
+Flow-control rules can be described via the `StateRule` element.
+A `StateRule` element will consist of a Boolean expression and an action to take when the Boolean expression is true.
 There are three actions that are
 supported: (1) change the "enabled" state of a control to either True or False; (2) change the "visible" state of a control to either True or